ACCESSIBILITY

 Worthing Pavilion

-Worthing Pavilion is one of the premier theatres on the south coast with a unique position on the promenade at the entrance to Worthing’s pier.
-Built in 1926, it has a unique and regal elegance, situated in the heart of the town with the sea as a back-drop, making it a picturesque venue for any event from musical performances and theatre shows.
+Worthing Pavilion is one of the finest theatres on the south coast with a unique position on the promenade at the entrance to Worthing’s pier.
+Built in 1926, it has a unique and glorious elegance, situated in the heart of the town with the sea as a back-drop, making it a picturesque venue for any event from musical performances and theatre shows.

-And it is now also the home of The European Aerial Dance Festival since 2022!
+It also has been the home of The European Aerial Dance Festival since 2022!

-Worthing Pavilion is an accessible building with all classes happening on the ground floor (no steps).
+Worthing Pavilion is a wheelchair accessible building with all classes happening on the ground floor (no steps).
 Find out more about Worthing Pavilion’s access provisions (note: much of it is in reference to their live performance programme).